Photo: alexbach.de

 Organizing for Sustainability

-My work has been published in international peer-reviewed journals such as Organization Theory, Public Management Review, and the Academy of Management Proceedings.
+My work has been published in journals such as Organization Theory, Public Management Review, and Public Administration Review.

 Beyond my research, I am deeply passionate about educating critical thinkers.
 I have over five years of experience teaching management and organization courses at the bachelor's, master's, and executive levels.